PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year2/BlockC/README.md

 - [ ] The location the tweet was sent from
 - [ ] The label 0 or 1 (only training set)

-In addition to distinguishing spam or not-spam, it’s not always clear whether a person’s words are actually announcing a disaster.
+In addition to distinguishing spam or not spam, it’s not always clear whether a person’s words are actually announcing a disaster.
 Take this example:

 <img src="./images/tweets.png" alt="emergency.jpeg" width="60%"/>

-According to Oxford Languages English dictionary, *ablaze* can mean the following:
+According to the Oxford Languages English dictionary, *ablaze* can mean the following:

 - [ ] burning fiercely.\
 *"his clothes were ablaze"*